Yegiyan/Utopic/README.md

 * An AI opponent to play against!
 AI vs AI also available
 * End game score screen

-Made with Visual Studio 2022 using Raylib's C# bindings
+Made and compiled with Visual Studio 2022 using Raylib's C# bindings

 Download the game at: https://yegiyan.itch.io/utopic